tukaani-project/xz-java/README.md

     The downside of the above is that then the `-source` and `-target` options will be used instead of `--release`.

-  * If you are using OpenJDK version older than 11:

-    Adjust `extdoc_url` and `extdoc_file` to point to an older URL and to use `package-list` instead of `element-list`.
-This modification isn't required if the documentation won't be built.

   * If you are using OpenJDK version older than 9: